lubabanairoukh/Geometry-Dash-Adventures/README.md

 - Music files for background and level-specific music.

+## Watch the Game
+You can watch a gameplay video of "Save the King" here: https://www.youtube.com/watch?v=BUthIWcyPpI

 ## Known Bugs
 - Occasionally, the player may get stuck on stairs (rectangle shape).
 To resolve this, the player should jump.